Ila-bura/zero-waste-life/README.md

 ## Content

-The initial set up and style of this project was inspired by the 'Love Running' walk-through project.
+The initial set up for this project was inspired by the 'Love Running' walk-through project.
 In particular, a similar approach was taken for the design of the navigation bar, along with the display of the social links in the footer element.

 To learn how to embed a hero background video I researched the topic and followed the instructions found on [ToolTester](https://www.tooltester.com/en/blog/how-to-embed-a-hero-background-video/) and [here](https://www.htmlandcssbook.com/extras/encoding-videos-for-the-web).